grbfacet/facet/how-to-write-a-PEP.md

 ---

 This how-to presentation assumes the writer is an expert on the research paper.
-We begin the description by describing some organizational thinking to be done.
+We begin the description by describing some organizational thinking to be done by you, the writer.
 Do not begin by starting to write text.
 Instead just make notes addressing the next few questions we present.

 #### Organizing the exposition